 Most water intrusion is not visible to the human eye.
 With a thermal imaging camera we pick it up very easily.
-This would never have been discovered with out the Thermal imager.
+This would never have been discovered without the thermal imaging camera.

 Hidden Water Leak

-We found this hidden water leak in a ceiling under a bath tub.
-There was not signs of water damage on the ceiling.
-With out the thermal imaging camera we would not have been able to find this problem.
-However the home buyer would have eventually found this after they moved in.
+We found this hidden water leak in a ceiling under a bathtub.
+There were not signs of water damage on the ceiling.
+Without the thermal imaging camera we would not have been able to find this problem.
+The home buyer, however, would have eventually found this after they’d moved in.

-Make sure your inspector uses a thermal imaging camera to find problem like this.
+Make sure your inspector uses a thermal imaging camera to find problems like this.

 Air Duct Leak

 The dark blue area shows that the air duct was leaking cold air into the ceiling.
-Not only is this a waste of energy, The cold air will condensate causing moisture to form in the ceiling.
-With out the use of a Thermal imaging camera this would not have been found (No visible damage was present)
+Not only is this a waste of energy, but the cold air will condensate, causing moisture to form in the ceiling.
+Without the use of a thermal imaging camera this would not have been found.
+(No visible damage was present.)

 Thermal imaging scan finds a hidden water leak in a ceiling.
-There was not any water stains present on the ceiling when we performed the home inspection.
-This problem would not have been detected with out a Thermal imaging infrared scan.
+There were not any water stains present on the ceiling when we performed the home inspection.
+This problem would not have been detected without a thermal imaging infrared scan.
 Houston, TX.